hurricanemark/DailyCodingChallenge/README.md

 This post contains continuous update of my solutions (code snippets).
 I try to keep it a consistent activity as a way to keep my mind entertained.

+## Coding Practice

+The comment section contains date, problem's description followed by my thought on computaion flow and pseudo code.
+The code section usually contain function(s) for addressing the main problem and test_func() Seldom, I would recommit update on further thoughts on improved or application of the solution.

 ## How to Run